czocher2-boop/Verity/README.md

 **CLE curriculum (in development).** Converting these findings into accredited continuing legal education, so the work scales from one practice to the profession.

+**The Steady Companion.** Guardrails for AI in mental-health conversations — a standing prompt you write on a calm day, so the model meets you instead of managing you and keeps your care team in the room instead of replacing them.
+Free to copy and adapt: [steady-companion.md](steady-companion.md).

 ## Approach

 Verification before launch.
 I come from a family of systems-builders (Aegis, mathematical modeling); this is the language version of that discipline.
 The question isn't whether lawyers will use AI — it's whether they'll use it with guardrails or without.